 Applicants must first apply for our Research programme via the standard Courtauld application process - please click here for more information.
 This application must be made before a CHASE AHRC studentship application can be submitted, and you should discuss the possiblity of being put forward for a CHASE AHRC award with your supervisor.
 The application deadline is 14 January 2014, however applicants are encouraged to start their application ahead of this deadline.

-CHASE AHRC studentships are open to UK and EU students who meet the residency requirements set out in the AHRC Guide to Student Funding and wish to be funded from September 2014.
+CHASE AHRC studentships are open to UK and EU students who meet the residency requirements set out in the RCUK Terms and Conditions for Training Grants and wish to be funded from September 2015.

 A full scholarship is offered to those meeting UK residency criteria.
 EU nationals resident in the EU/EEA are eligible for a fees-only studentship.
 Overseas students are not normally eligible for AHRC funding.
 Rates may be subject to change.

 New applicants should normally have, or be studying for a Master's degree.
 Please note that if successful you may be required to produce evidence of your qualifications at registration.

 Applicants who are already studying for a doctoral degree may apply provided that they will be studying for at least one more year full-time or 20 months part-time (excluding the writing up period).
 A student who has started their doctoral studies on a part-time basis are eligible to convert to full-time status upon receipt of an award.